4Lang/4/README.md

 🍀 makes use of emojis to create a universally understandable syntax.

 Beginner programmer, ready for a first language?
 Novice programmer, want another language under your belt?
 Expert programmer, looking for something a little more powerful?

-Try 🍀.
+Give 🍀 a shot!

 🍀 is still a work in progress, so please help contribute!

 ## Final Goals
+- Compiler
-- compiler
+- Awesome libraries

 Mobile
 - IDE app (Android, iOS, WinPhone)
-- virtual keyboard software
+- Virtual keyboard app
-- custom emoji font tailored for 🍀
+- Custom emoji font, tailored for 🍀 programming

 Desktop
 - IDE
+- Key-mapping software
+- Custom keycaps, to be placed on physical keyboards
-- Completely custom physical mechanical keyboard
+- Custom physical mechanical keyboard

 ## Current Work
 - Sample code